sachinmanurkar/BookMyShowApp_Automation/README.md

-## This Project demonstrate the automation of BookMyShow application
+## Automation of BookMyShow Application using Appium and gradle.